AndyYangjd/HowToUseJuliaWithSublimeText3/README.md

 ### Wrap Plus Package

 Excellent for wrapping comments or markdown text [[link]](https://github.com/ehuss/Sublime-Wrap-Plus).
-It is capable of wrapping selections, which prevents annoyances such as wrapping a comment text in a doc string that sucks in the code of the function being documented.
+It is capable of wrapping selections, which prevents annoyances such as wrapping a comment text in a doc string that pulls in the code of the function being documented and destroys the indentation of the code.

 ### Markdown Editing Package